Discover Our Beaches & Parks

 At the corner of North Washington and Sherman within Ludington's city limits, you'll find the very pretty Memorial Tree Park, featuring benches that overlook Lincoln Lake.
 Nestled among the trees, you can enjoy a meal or snack at one of the picnic tables and kids can play on the swings.

-If you're looking for a great view, visit Summit Park on South Lakeshore Drive, past the Ludington Pumped Storage Project.
+If you're looking for a great view, visit Summit Park on South Lakeshore Drive, past the Ludington Pumped Storage Plant.
 This park has picnic tables that overlook Lake Michigan, grills, and beach access.

 Just off Old US-31, Sutton's Landing is a charming park along the Pere Marquette River.
 A unique feature of this park is the handicapped accessible riverwalk, with a wooden ramp that leads down to the river, perfect for fishing or launching a canoe.